-Mavuto Kalulu is a policy analyst at the Arkansas Center for Research in Economics (ACRE) at the University of Central Arkansas in Conway.
-The views expressed are those of the author and do not necessarily reflect those of the University of Central Arkansas.
+Joyce O. Ajayi is a policy analyst with the Arkansas Center for Research in Economics (ACRE) at the University of Central Arkansas in Conway and co-author of "Access Arkansas: County Web Transparency," an annual report on the accessibility of fiscal, administrative, and political information in Arkansas counties.
+The views expressed are those of the author and do not necessarily reflect those of UCA.